LivePersonInc/developer-center/pages/documents/MessagingChannels/ProactiveMessaging/overview.md

 	}
 	```

-<strong>When would we use the consumer JWT vs the app JWT?
-If we do need to use a consumer JWT, same questions as 1 and 1a above.</strong>
+<strong>Do we need any other JWT other than APP JWT e.g. Consumer JWT?</strong>
-- Proactive Messaging service does not create or consume consumer JWT.
+Proactive Messaging service does not create or consume consumer JWT or other JWT except APP JWT.
 Proactive Messaging api only consumes AppJwt created from provided clientId and Secret for authentication.

 <strong>What should the authentication header look like, is the bearer token the only thing required even in production usage?
 Do we need to include our ConsumerKey/Secret or our AccessToken/Secret that we use in the 1.0 API at all, or any other information?</strong>
-- App Jwt will be consumed as Bearer Token.
+App Jwt will be consumed as Bearer Token.
 No other key, secret or token will be consumed by Proactive Messaging api.

-<strong>Add clarification for brands who migrate from 1.0 to 2.0 - As we move from 1.0 to 2.0, we are trying to understand whether or not we lose anything in terms of immediate errors.
-In 1.0, it was possible to get some success/failure information back in the message and send a response right away.
-With 2.0, I do see the failedConsumers section of the response, but how do the error cases that drive that section of the response differ from 1.0 since 2.0 does a scheduling/batching mechanism?
-In other words, what error cases trigger error responses in 1.0 and which error cases trigger error responses in 2.0?</strong>
+<strong>How does proactive 2.0 api provide status of message e.g. success/failure of delivery ?</strong>
-- The key difference is that Proactive 2.0 campaign api is asynchronous meaning that the success and failure of a message of a recipient is available only when the recipient is picked from the queue and a message is sent as per desired message rate pre configured.
-The conversations api will provide the status of recipients tied to the campaign created.
+The Proactive 2.0 campaign api is asynchronous meaning that the success and failure of a message to a recipient is noted only when the recipient is picked from the proactive internal queue and a message is sent as per pre configured message rate.
+The [conversations](#conversations-api-example-request-and-response) api will provide the status of recipients tied to the campaign created.

-<strong>How much effort does it take for a brand to migrate from 1.0 to 2.0?
-Talk about an effort.
-- Add the migration info?</strong>

-<strong>What are the error codes i.e. when I give a invalid number?</strong>
-- Refer Error handling and error code.

 <strong>Of the error cases described above for 2.0, which of those errors should we consider "retry-able"?
 For example, a bad request due to a missing field is not retry-able because it will just always fail, but a case where one of the downstream services was temporarily unavailable could warrant a retry.
 Which error cases that we could get back from the /campaigns endpoint are retryable and how should we handle a retry to avoid sending duplicate messages to a customer?</strong>
-- Proactive Messaging service has retry mechanism internally on dependent services to reduce failures due to transient errors.
+Proactive Messaging service has retry mechanism internally on dependent services to reduce failures due to transient errors.

 <strong>What’s the lookback period?</strong>
 - Lookback period is how long will LP services maintain context (like campaign info, skill etc) for a reply of a message that is sent to the recipient/consumer using a campaign.
 Current lookback period is 30 days from when messages are sent using Proactive api.